yamin-shihab/study-notes/grade-7/social.md

     + The fur trade was the primary economic activity of New France and supplied beaver furs to France to be made into hats.
     + The king of France had power over the governor, intendant, bishop, and council of New France.
 They had power over the colonists.
     + In 1663, the king of France established the Sovereign Council to rule New France in accordance with his decisions and included:
-        + A governor who represented the king and controlled military, defence, and external relations.
+        + A governor who represented the king and controlled military, defense, and external relations.
         + An intendant who was the chief administrator and worked to keep the colony in good order to make it less dependent on France.
 He also looked for ways to exploit the colony for France
         + The Bishop of Quebec represented the Catholic Church and played an important role.
 The church provided guidance, schools, hospitals, and orphanages.
 Members of the Catholic clergy also governed the colony.
 + Habitants were farmers who lived on seigneuries which were large plots of land owned by seigneurs (landlords).
 They received the seigneuries from the king of France and kept it by making sure that habitants farmed the land.